status-im/nimbus-eth2/docs/the_nimbus_book/src/trusted-node-sync.md

 **Mainnet**

+To sync Mainnet, run:

 ```bash
 build/nimbus_beacon_node trustedNodeSync --network:mainnet \
  --data-dir=build/data/shared_mainnet_0 \
  --trusted-node-url=http://localhost:5052
 ```

-**NOTE**
+> **Note:**

-Because trusted node sync by default copies all blocks via REST, if you use a third-party service to sync from, you may hit API limits - see the `--backfill` option.
+> Because trusted node sync by default copies all blocks via REST, if you use a third-party service to sync from, you may hit API limits - see the `--backfill` option.

-## Verifying that you synced the correct chain
+## Verify you synced the correct chain

-When performing a trusted node sync, you can manually verify that the correct chain was synced by comparing the head hash with other sources, such as friends, forums, chats and web sites.
+When performing a trusted node sync, you can manually verify that the correct chain was synced by comparing the head hash with other sources (e.g. your friends, forums, chats and web sites).
 You can retrieve the current head from the node using:

 ```
 # Make sure to enabled the `--rest` option when running your node: